sujithjay/sujithjay.github.io/questions.md

 ### Health Coverage
 - How can every person in India be provided with health coverage?
 Is a private-sector intervention possible?

+### Fintech
+- Is Fintech more than an arbitrage opportunity induced by the non-uniform distribution of software?
+How will finance look in 2030, and much further in 2050?